Code4SA/newsroom-stories/_posts/2016-11-18-silicosis.md

 <script type='text/javascript'>                    var divElement = document.getElementById('viz1479748194826');                    var vizElement = divElement.getElementsByTagName('object')[0];                    vizElement.style.width='354px';vizElement.style.height='629px';                    var scriptElement = document.createElement('script');                    scriptElement.src = 'https://public.tableau.com/javascripts/api/viz_v1.js';                    vizElement.parentNode.insertBefore(scriptElement, vizElement);                </script>
 <figure>
 	<figcaption>This graphic shows how the age distribution of silicosis diagnosis differs between black and white miners, according to a Pathaut autopsies report from 2014.
-Black miners were affected by silicosis from a younger age, likely because of the nature of their jobs underground.
-CREDIT: DANIELA Q LEPIZ</figcaption>
+Black miners were affected by silicosis from a younger age, likely because of the nature of their jobs underground. <span class="credititalic">CREDIT: DANIELA Q LEPIZ</span></figcaption>
 </figure>

 What further muddies the waters when diagnosing miners and getting the appropriate certification is the literal definition of silicosis within the compensation legislation.
 Spoor, who has been challenging this definition, said that to be diagnosed with a compensable disease a miner must have a lung function impediment of more than 10 percent.